IVI-M/R-Ottawa/meetups.md

 2020/04/29:

 2020/04/29: this session was recorded and can be viewed [here](https://youtu.be/d_EC39tIWMQ).
-Transript is [here](https://github.com/IVI-M/R-Ottawa/blob/master/r101/session1-transcript.md).
+Transcript is [here](https://github.com/IVI-M/R-Ottawa/blob/master/r101/session1-transcript.md).

 1. Jump start to coding in R from [https://rstudio.cloud](https://rstudio.cloud)